 • Hybrid meetings with 10 or fewer people, appropriate distancing and face coverings

-Off-campus travel may be allowed in very selective circumstances; email email@example.com for guidance and approval.
-For guidance and approval regarding “Phase Two” activities for club sports, email firstname.lastname@example.org.
+Off-campus travel may be allowed in very selective circumstances; contact firstname.lastname@example.org for guidance and approval.
+For guidance and approval regarding “Phase Three” activities for club sports, contact email@example.com.

 In-person activities where appropriate distancing cannot be observed, or without face coverings, or with more than 10 participants are not allowed at any time.